moby/moby/docs/userguide/networking/default_network/container-basics.md

 # How the default network

-The information in this section explains configuring container DNS within tthe Docker default bridge.
+The information in this section explains configuring container networks within the Docker default bridge.
 This is a `bridge` network named `bridge` created automatically when you install Docker.

 **Note**: The [Docker networks feature](../dockernetworks.md) allows you to create user-defined networks in addition to the default bridge network.